International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 #### Push Transfer

-A push transfer is when the provider data plane initiates sending of asset data to a consumer endpoint.
+A push transfer is when the provider connector initiates the sending of an asset to a consumer endpoint.
 For example, after the consumer has issued an `TransferRequestMessage,` the provider begins data transmission to an endpoint specified by the consumer using an agreed-upon wire protocol.

 ![](./push-transfer-process.png)

 #### Pull Transfer

-A pull transfer is when the consumer data plane initiates retrieval of asset data from a provider endpoint.
+A pull transfer is when the consumer connector initiates retrieval of asset data from a provider endpoint.
 For example, after the provider has issued an `TransferProcessStart,` message, the consumer can request the data from the provider-specified endpoint.

 ![](./pull-transfer-process.png)

 #### Finite and Non-Finite Asset Data

-Asset data may be `finite` or `non-finite.` Finite data is data that is defined by a finite set, for example, machine learning data or images .
-After finite data transmission has finished, the transfer process is completed.
-Non-finite data is data that is defined by an infinite set or has no specified end, for example streams or an API endpoint.
-With non-finite data, a TP will continue indefinitely until either the consumer or provider explicitly terminates the transmission.
+Asset data may be `finite` or `non-finite.` Finite data is data that is defined by a finite set, for example, a machine learning model or an image file.
+After a finite data transmission has finished, the transfer process is completed.
+Non-finite data is data that is defined by an infinite set or has no specified end, for example streams or the exposure of an API endpoint in general.
+With non-finite data, a TP will continue indefinitely until either the consumer or provider explicitly terminates the transmission through the Transfer Process Protocol.

 ### Transfer Process States